InnerSourceCommons/InnerSourcePatterns/project-setup/communication-tooling.md

   likelihood of receiving contributions.
-- Answering questions in those channels means that not only other team members can listen in and provide additional information, it also means that other uses with the same question see (or later on find) the previous answer leading to a lower need to repeat explanations.
+- Answering questions in those channels means that not only other team members can listen in and provide additional information, it also means that other users with the same question see (or later on find) the previous answer leading to a lower need to repeat explanations.
 - Keeping communication in asynchronous channels allows for participants on different schedules - either due to different time zones or due to different